25 years since Srebrenica, some victims finally laid to rest

 However, adding to the suffering of the survivors, many Serbs still deny the extent of the 1995 Srebrenica killings and often even celebrate the executioners.
 Last year, top Bosnian Serb leader Milorad Dodik called the massacre “a fabricated myth.”

 “On this sombre anniversary, we are reminded that peace (in Bosnia) is still fragile.
-We cannot let up in working toward genuine reconciliation,” the Secretary General of the United Nations said in a video message released Friday.
+We cannot let up in working toward genuine reconciliation,” Antonio Guterres, secretary-general of the United Nations, said in a video message released Friday.

-“Reconciliation means rejecting denial of genocide and war crimes and of any effort to glorify convicted war criminals,” Antonio Guterres added.
+“Reconciliation means rejecting denial of genocide and war crimes and of any effort to glorify convicted war criminals,” he added.

 In Srebrenica, Bahrudin Salihovic stared into the distance, saying he has constantly thought about “the past 25 years of yearning for a part of my heart that had been hacked away, killed” in the massacre.